 Our injury trial lawyers fight to help you get the compensation you deserve through personal injury settlements and lawsuits.
 We know the turmoil and strife an accident can cause, we take away the legal worries so you can focus on recovery and getting back to normal.

 Our attorneys have decades of experience handling personal injury cases in Maryland, and we want to talk about your case today.
-If you were in a car accident, injured in a fall, or injured by some other accident, contact the Maryland personal injury lawyers at the Law Offices of Randolph Rice today to set up a free legal consultation.
+If you were in a car accident, injured in a fall, or injured by some other accident, contact the personal injury lawyers at Rice, Murtha & Psoras today to set up a free legal consultation.
 Our law offices can be reached at (410) 694-7291 or you can email us for immediate help.

 Typically speaking, a Maryland personal injury lawyer will charge a contingency fee for most personal injury cases they take on.
 A contingency fee means that the legal fee is contingent on the success, or failure, of the case.
 That means if there is a financial recovery (money obtained through a settlement or court order) in the case, the lawyer is paid a percentage.
 It also means that if no money is recovered (zero verdict), the client does not have to pay the lawyer for their services or the expenses incurred by the law firm.